younata/personal_knowledge/src/programming/apple/storekit.md

 You can also poll the app store for new transactions.
 To do this, you save the latest version of the base64 receipt data, and then make a new call to `/verifyReceipt` on the app store.
 This will return with any new transactions that have occurred.
 This is when you would specify `exclude-old-transactions` as `true`.

 You can also get notified when a subscription lapses but renews later (i.e. billing error) by using Server-To-Server Notifications.
-You set up an endpoint for the app store to make a post request, which has the same `latest_transaction_info` field that `/verifyReceipt` will inclued.
+You set up an endpoint for the app store to make a post request, which has the same `latest_transaction_info` field that `/verifyReceipt` will include.

 ## Other Notes